jlaroche/Documentation-en/docs/Data_Standardization/schemas.md

   There are registries of purl-endowed resources which include databases and ontologies, such as the W3C Permanent Identifier Community Group's [purl registry](https://w3id.org/), and [bioregistry.io](https://bioregistry.io/) which has more of a life science research focus and is an excellent place for projects to add their own resource links (when a vocabularies referenced in a database is not yet represented on the web).

 ## Structured vocabulary
 We use the term "structured vocabulary" (also known as controlled vocabulary) to describe a file of vocabulary terms (such as a taxonomy or ontology) that includes attribute details to some extent - such as plain english or other language names, coding names, definitions, and semantics such as hierarchies of terms.
 Agencies can build up a roster of recommended structured vocabularies for use in their project and infrastructure data schemas.
-We are especially interested in structured vocabularies which have a purl for each term, available 24/7, that can be found in searchable portals.
-Leading examples of vocabulary search portals including:
+We are especially interested in structured vocabularies backed by multi-agency collaborative curation, and which have a purl for each term that can be found in searchable portals.
+Leading examples of such vocabularies and search portals include:

   * The international CGIAR agricultural research agency has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
   * [AgroPortal](https://agroportal.lirmm.fr/) supported by a number of leading French research agencies is another source of agriculture research vocabulary.